Daisy Coleman: Personal life and death

 After the sexual assault, Coleman attempted suicide on multiple occasions.
 She became the target of daily bullying, prompting the family to move from Maryville to Albany, Missouri.
 On February 17, 2007 her father, Dr. Michael Coleman, died in a car accident.
 In June 2018, her younger brother Tristan died in a car accident at 19 years old.

 Coleman died by suicide on August 4, 2020, at the age of 23.
+Her death drew tributes from figures connected to her advocacy.
+Amanda Knox, who had interviewed her for The Scarlet Letter Reports, and comedian Amy Schumer, a friend, both posted memorials on social media; Schumer described her as a "warrior" and "beautiful artist".
+Princess Madeleine of Sweden also paid tribute.

 On December 6, 2020, her mother Melinda also died by suicide.

+Legacy

+Following Coleman's death, her brother Charlie and SafeBAE executive director Shael Norris said the organization's school-based prevention education work would continue.
+SafeBAE named its Certified Peer Educator Training, a free self-paced consent training for high school students, in her memory.
+The organization marks her birthday, March 30, as Daisy Day, the annual launch of its Sexual Assault Awareness Month programming, and groups this memorial work under the hashtag #ForDaisy.